snprajwal/lost/README.md

 # Why the name?

-This was inspired by the Lox programming language from [Crafting Interpreters](https://craftinginterpreters.com) by Robert Nystrom.
+This is loosely based on the Lox programming language from [Crafting Interpreters](https://craftinginterpreters.com) by Robert Nystrom.

 For obvious reasons, I cannot name it Lust, hence Lox + Rust = Lost :)